The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 This means providing readers with better, and even more in-depth information, adding high-quality multimedia that’ll improve user experience, and anything else that’ll make your new content more fun, interesting, and engaging.

-The purpose of all this is to create the superior content piece out there around your target keyword.
+The purpose of all this is to create the competitive content piece out there around your target keyword.

 This leads us to our third and final step.